How many Atoms in a Grain of Sand: Compared to Stars and Other Things

 Atoms in a Grain of Sand by Comparison

-A grain of sand contains a staggering number of atoms, but how does this compare to other things in the universe?
+A grain of sand contains a staggering number of atoms, but how does that compare to other known objects, both microscopic and cosmic?

 • Sugar Crystal: 10²³ to 10²⁴ atoms.
 [3]